 - *OAT scores or *GRE:

-- GRE is required if no OAT scores available
+- GRE is required if no OAT scores are available

 - Minimum acceptable GRE score of 300 for Verbal plus Quantitative